-In recent years, Malaga has turned into a sunny metropolis by the sea.
+There are so many great things to do in Malaga.
+In fact, recently Malaga has really developed into a sunny metropolis by the sea.
 It may not be as pretty as Granada or as temperamental as Seville, but there are a lot of things to discover in one of the oldest cities of Spain.
 Not just tons of history await the keen visitor though.
 There are also a lot of interesting museums, pretty gardens, and lots of first-class restaurants to explore.

-This article will give you the very best things to do in Malaga if you are only visiting for a day.
+This article will give you the very best things to do in Malaga, even if you are only visiting for a day.

-Malaga in a day: Things to do for Cruise Ship Passengers and Day Trippers
+Malaga in a day: Awesome Things to do in Malaga for Cruise Ship Passengers and Day Trippers

 Most people will visit Malaga for one day only.
 If you are staying on the Costa del Sol for summer, a day trip to Malaga is easily arranged.
 Cruise ship arrivals have also increased in recent years, and many people choose Malaga as their preferred shore excursion destination over cities in Andalusia that are farther away.